Measuring the Inflaton Coupling in the CMB: Conditions to measure the inflaton coupling

-with $z\sim t\omega$ (ignoring prefactors and phase shifts).
+with $z\sim t\omega$ (for the moment ignoring prefactors and phase shifts).
 The Mathieu equation shows instabilities that indicate resonant particle production.
-The conditions I) and II) now read \cite{Kofman:1997yn} \begin{itemize} \item[I)] The width of the resonance bands of \eqref{Mathieu} scales as $\sim q$, so the condition to avoid a broad resonance translates into $q\ll1$.\footnote{This is a conservative criterion for which we assumed that $A_k$ can be small for small momenta.
+The conditions under which resonant production occurs have been studied in detail in ref.~\cite{Kofman:1997yn}.
+Here we use the results of this work to phrase our conditions I) and II) in terms of $q$ and $A_k$, \begin{itemize} \item[I)] The width of the resonance bands of \eqref{Mathieu} scales as $\sim q$, so the condition to avoid a broad resonance translates into $q\ll1$.\footnote{This is a conservative criterion for which we assumed that $A_k$ can be small for small momenta.
 If the produced particles are heavier than $\omega$, then the range of $A_k$ may be restricted to be larger than $1$, in which case the width of the bands is smaller.} \item[II)] In the regime $q<1$ the rate of resonant particle production can be estimated as $\sim q \omega$.
-The effective width of the first band is roughly $\sim q \omega/2$, and the time that particles spend within this band can be estimated as $q H^{-1}$.
-The particle numbers then grow as $\exp(\frac{q^2\omega}{2H})$.
-Hence, we require $q^2\omega\ll H$.
-For simplicity and to be conservative we impose the condition at the beginning of reheating, which is sufficient to ensure that the condition holds during reheating in the scenarios that we consider here. \end{itemize}
+The effective width of the first band is roughly $\sim q \omega/2$, while the momenta of the produced particles can be estimated as $\omega/2$.
+Hence, \eqref{RedshiftCondition} requires $q^2\omega\ll H$.
+For simplicity and to be conservative we impose the condition at the beginning of reheating, which is sufficient to ensure that the condition holds during reheating in the scenarios that we consider here because $q^2$ decreases quicker with time than $H$. \end{itemize}